Martin Schechter (epidemiologist): Education

-Schechter completed his BA in mathematics at York University (1973), his MA in mathematics at UBC (1975), his PhD in mathematics at the Polytechnic Institute of New York under the supervision of Wilhelm Magnus (1977), his MD in Medicine at McMaster University (1981) and his MSc in epidemiology at the University of Toronto (1983).
+Schechter completed his Bachelor of Arts in mathematics at York University (1973), his Master of Arts in mathematics at UBC (1975), his Doctor of Philosophy in mathematics at the Polytechnic Institute of New York under the supervision of Wilhelm Magnus (1977), his MD in Medicine at McMaster University (1981) and his Master of Science in epidemiology at the University of Toronto (1983).

 Contributions to health research

 Schechter combines interests in clinical epidemiology and health services research with HIV/AIDS and urban health research including opioid addiction research.
 He is also active in Indigenous health research.
 Schechter is the author of more than 400 peer-reviewed publications and 600 abstracts and scholarly presentations.

 When Schechter first began his work on AIDS research in 1983, there were no reported cases yet in British Columbia and embracing the necessity of an appropriate and humane response to HIV infection was not a popular activity at that time.
 Airing public service announcements about condoms in movie theatres caused a public and private debate between Schechter and then-Premier of British Columbia Bill Vander Zalm.
 Had HIV not been such an emerging health crisis, Schechter likely would have continued in the field of breast cancer.

 In 1989, he helped organize the Fifth International Conference on AIDS in Montreal as a member of its steering committee.
 In 1990, he was invited by the World Health Organization to participate on its 10-member Steering Committee on Epidemiology, Forecasting and Surveillance that was monitoring the scale of the AIDS epidemic and advising on prevention programs in the early period of the epidemic.

 Schechter co-founded the Canadian HIV Trials Network in 1990 with John Ruedy and Julio Montaner.
 Under Schechter's leadership as National Director from 1992 to 2014, the Network grew to become a nationwide collaboration of researchers, people living with HIV/AIDS and facilities to investigate treatments, preventions and vaccines for HIV/AIDS.

 In 1992, he co-founded the British Columbia Centre for Excellence in HIV/AIDS and was its Director of Epidemiology and Public Health from 1992 - 2006.
 Schechter also co-founded the Canadian Association for HIV Research and served as its inaugural President in 1991.

 In 1996, Schechter co-chaired the XI International AIDS Conference in Vancouver which attracted 15,000 delegates from around the world.
 It was at this global conference that the benefits of triple-therapy HAART were first fully revealed.

 In 2004, he co-founded the Canadian Academy of Health Sciences, serving as its first President-Elect from 2004 to 2007 and second President from 2007 to 2009.

 From 2006 to 2021, Schechter served as the inaugural Chief Scientific Officer of the Michael Smith Foundation for Health Research, and joined the inaugural board of the newly formed Michael Smith Health Research BC in 2021.